Military Stories: Why I Left the U.S. Air Force Over Iraq and Career Frustrations

 Recently, I was having food with a friend of mine and she asked the question, “Why did you leave the military?”
-This is not the first time someone has asked me this question, and I’m sure that it won’t be the last.
-Truth be told, I enjoyed my time in the U.S Air Force.
-I’m a big fan of structured living and after the initial shock of basic training passed by, I began to thrive in the environment.
-I hated studying the stupid, boring manuals, but once we got to the job and just performing it, I thrived.
+This is not the first time someone has asked me this question, and I’m sure it won’t be the last.
+Truth be told, I enjoyed my time in the U.S. Air Force.
+I’m a big fan of structured living, and after the initial shock of basic training passed, I began to thrive in the environment.
+I hated studying the manuals, but once we got to the actual job and started performing it, I thrived.

 In the military, you know exactly where you stand.
-For the most part we all wear our rank on display.
+For the most part, everyone wears their rank on display.
 We saluted officers when we saw them, and we followed our chain of command.
 We exercised at a specific time, we ate at a specific time, and we did what we had to do.
-This was good for me, and returning to the civilian world felt really uncomfortable for me at first, of course that didn’t last too long.
-I adapted back fairly quickly.
+This was good for me, and returning to the civilian world felt uncomfortable at first, but I adapted back fairly quickly.

 So why did I leave the military?
-The honest to God answer is that I didn’t agree with the war in Iraq.
-At the time, I wasn’t too crazy with my unit, I thought they were lazy, sloppy, and didn’t have the military bearings that I was used to upholding.
-But that aside, the nail in the coffin was that we were potentially going to deploy to Iraq.
-This all came to pass when it was time for me to reenlist.
+The honest answer is that I had personal reservations about the war in Iraq.
+At the time, I also wasn’t too satisfied with my unit, as I felt the standards I had been accustomed to weren’t being upheld.
+But setting that aside, the primary reason was that we were potentially going to deploy to Iraq, and that decision was coming up right around the time I had to decide whether to reenlist.

 Be the first to comment